njw0709/linkdata/stitch/gui/README.md

-# HRS Linkage Tool GUI
+# STITCH GUI

-A PyQt6-based graphical user interface for the HRS (Health and Retirement Study) lagged contextual data linkage tool.
+A PyQt6-based graphical user interface for STITCH - A Spatio-Temporal Integration Tool for Contextual enricHment of survey and observational data.

 ## Overview